EmiLaJaponesa/EmiLaJaponesa/README.md

 - 👋 Hi, I’m Emi Jin.
 - 👀 I’m interested in latin american spanish and crocheting.
-- 🌱 I’m currently learning HTML, CSS, JavaScript and Kotlin.
+- 🌱 I’m currently learning HTML, CSS, JavaScript, and in the near future Kotlin as well.
 - 💞️ I’m looking to collaborate on Android apps development and Japanese/Spanish translation.
 - 📫 How to reach me @EmiLaJaponesa.